tcbrindle/flux/docs/reference/algorithms.rst

     template <sequence Seq, weak_ordering_for<Seq> Cmp = std::compare_three_way> \
         requires std::predicate<Cmp&, value_t<Seq>, element_t<Seq>> \
     auto min(Seq&& seq, Cmp cmp = {}) -> optional<value_t<Seq>>;

+    Finds the minimum value of :var:`seq`, compared using :var:`cmp`.
+If :var:`seq` is empty, returns `nullopt`.

+    :param seq: A multipass sequence
+    :param cmp: A comparator to use to find the minimum element, defaulting to :type:`std::compare_three_way`

+    :returns: An `optional` containing the minimum value of :var:`seq` if :var:`seq` is not empty.

+    :see also:
+      * :func:`flux::find_min`

 ``minmax``
 ----------